 Presentations & Screen Sharing:

-- Using Your Tablet as a Presentation Tool: Connect your tablet to a projector or external display via a USB-C hub (HDMI out) to deliver presentations directly from Keynote, PowerPoint, or Google Slides.
+- Using Your Tablet as a Presentation Tool: Connect your tablet to a projector or external display via a USB-C hub (HDMI out) or wirelessly cast to deliver presentations directly from Keynote, PowerPoint, or Google Slides.

-- As a Secondary Display: Apps like Duet Display or Sidecar (for iPad with Mac) can turn your tablet into an extra monitor, expanding your workspace when paired with a laptop or desktop.
+- As a Secondary Display: Features like Apple’s Sidecar and Universal Control, or third-party apps like Duet Display, can turn your tablet into an extra monitor, expanding your workspace when paired with a laptop or desktop.
 This is invaluable for multitasking, such as having notes on your tablet while presenting on your main screen.

 Leveraging Tablets for Creative & Specialized Tasks